 Read also: 15 best retro games for Android!

 Sure, Nintendo sells SNES-style Switch controllers, but they are almost always out of stock.
-The next best thing is the 8bitdo SN30, which offers the same experience for not only the Switch, but also Windows, Mac, Android, and more.
+The next best thing is the 8bitdo SN30, which offers the same experience for the Switch and Windows, Mac, Android, and more.
 This 8bitdo SN30 Pro (pictured above) also adds a couple of joysticks to better adapt the classic controller to modern Nintendo Switch games.

 4. HORI Split Pad Pro

 Keep in mind that these Joy-Con replacements are beefy and won’t work wirelessly.
 However, they have several programmable turbo buttons and come in significantly cheaper than first-party Joy-Con controllers.
 If you want the D-pad but not the bulk, HORI also sells a D-pad toting replacement for the left Joy-Con.

 5. PDP Faceoff Deluxe+ Controller

 Don’t miss: The best Nintendo Switch accessories

 One of the best additional features is a headphone jack at the bottom of the controller, which really helps build immersion.
 The tradeoff is that it’s wired.
-Still, it comes with a 10 foot (3 meter) cable.
-You should have plenty of mobility whether playing at home or on the go.
+Still, it comes with a 10 foot (3 meters) cable.
+It would be best if you had plenty of mobility, whether playing at home or on the go.